-- 1 If your source tray is not fitted with full debris shields, install a shield that will cover the in-vacuum high voltage leads and as much of the emitter assembly's filament bus bars as possible (see Figure 2-2).
-This shield should be made of type-304 stainless steel, and it should be placed so that no part of it is closer than 1/4" to either of the high-voltage feedthroughs.
+- 1 If your source tray is not fitted with full debris shields, install a shield that will cover the invacuum high voltage leads and as much of the emitter assembly's filament bus bars as possible (see Figure 2-2).
+This shield should be made of type-304 stainless steel, and it should be placed so that no part of it is closer than 1/4" to either of the the high-voltage feedthroughs.
 There should be no grounded components within the shielded area. - 2 Install a deposition shutter and supporting hardware, if such is required for your application.
-The shutter must be at least 1.5" above the top of the crucible. - 3 Install secondary electron shielding. at least 5" (127 mm) high should be installed at the rear of the gun.
+The shutter must be at least 1.75" above the top of the crucible. - 3 At the rear of the gun, install shielding at least 5" (127 mm) high to catch secondary electrons.